megasanjay/upload-to-zenodo/README.md

     * `CITATION.cff`:
         * `version`: The release version
         * `identifiers`: The release identifier (Zenodo version specific doi).
-        This action currently assumes your old zenodo doi is the first item in the list.
+        This action assumes your old zenodo doi is the first item in the list.

     * `.zenodo.json`:
         * `version`: The release version

     * `docs.compatibility.json`
-        * A new entry will be added in this file.
+        * A new entry will be added to this file.
 This entry is meant for versioned Docusaurus projects
             * `docsVersion` - The new docs version
             * `appVersion` - The latest app version